synnaxlabs/synnax/docs/tech/telemetry.md

 In most cases, commands for different channels are issued independently or in relatively small batches of less than 10 actuators.
-As a result, timestamp cardinality across multiple command channels is very high, and we need to store more timestamps for
+As a result, timestamp cardinality across multiple command channels is very high, and we need to store more timestamps per channel than with sensor data.

 ### 3.2.4 - Low Latency and Jitter